Facts About Delphi

 The picturesque mountain town of Arachova

-• Honey – made from the wildflowers of mount Parnassus
+• Honey – Derived from the wildflowers indigenous to Mount Parnassus.

 • Olive Oil